evolbeginner/phyloHessianWrapper/README.md

 ```

 Then compare the results with those in the folder `ori/` which uses Codeml to calculate the Hessian.
 Don't they look very similar?

+5. run MCMCTree with a more complex model say LG+C60+G+I